Origins of Barbecue and 36 BBQ Dishes around the World

 This post may contain affiliate links.
 If you make a purchase through a link, I may receive a small commission, at no cost to you.
 These commissions help keep this website up and running, and I thank you for your support.
 Read my full disclosure here.

-South Carolina uses a vinegar-based sauce which came from the British love of the condiment and its ability to keep the meat juicy, but in South Carolina, they tend to prefer a mustard-based sauce that originated with the French and German immigrants.
+North Carolina uses a vinegar-based sauce which came from the British love of the condiment and its ability to keep the meat juicy, but in South Carolina, they tend to prefer a mustard-based sauce that originated with the French and German immigrants.
 South Carolina is the only state that traditionally includes all four recognized barbecue sauces, including mustard-based, vinegar-based, and light and heavy tomato-based sauces

 Texas barbeque became dominantly beef-based thanks to the German immigrants that moved to the state to raise cattle.
 However, in Texan molasses was added to create a sweeter barbecue flavour and the meats are generally speaking grilled over mesquite giving the meat a distinctive flavour.
 Texas brisket is also unique to this area, the meat simply seasoned with salt and pepper is slow-cooked for hours and melts in your mouth.